Knee Pain: Stability Walking Shoes for Arthritic Knees – Good or Bad?

 “Traditionally, footwear has been engineered to provide maximum support and comfort for the foot, with little attention paid to the biomechanical effects on the rest of the leg,” said Dr. Najia Shakoor, a rheumatologist at Rush and the primary author of the study.
 “But the shoes we wear have a substantial impact on the load on the knee joints, particularly when we walk.”
 This can affect the occurrences of knee pain.

-In our past MCR articles on knee pains, you often find causes that a few steps away from the pain site such as the ankle, hip or lower back but utlimately link back bio-mechanically to the knee.
+In our past MCR articles on knee pains, you often find causes that a few steps away from the pain site such as the ankle, hip, or lower back but utlimately link back bio-mechanically to the knee.

 1. Najia Shakoor, Mondira Sengupta, Kharma C. Foucher, Markus A. Wimmer, Louis F. Fogg, Joel A. Block.
 The effects of common footwear on joint loading in osteoarthritis of the knee.
 Arthritis Care & Research, 2010; DOI: 10.1002/acr.20165

-- Choosing the Right Knee Support
+- Choosing The Right Knee Support